Heather Lyke

-Heather Lyke is the athletic director at the University of Pittsburgh.
-She was previously the athletic director and vice president at Eastern Michigan University, and has also served in administrative roles at Ohio State University and the University of Cincinnati.
+Heather Lyke is the assistant athletic director at Syracuse University.
+She was previously the athletic director at the University of Pittsburgh, Eastern Michigan University, and served in administrative roles at Ohio State University and the University of Cincinnati.

 Career

 During her tenure at Eastern Michigan University, Lyke oversaw significant growth in the school's athletic programs thanks to a 51% increase in athletic donations.
 This increased funding was used for capital upgrades to athletic facilities.
 The school won seventeen MAC titles during her tenure.
 The football team made its first bowl appearance since 1987, with a 20–24 loss to Old Dominion in the 2019 Bahamas Bowl under head coach Chris Creighton.

-She was announced as the athletic director for the University of Pittsburgh in March 2017 following the departure of Scott Barnes.
+She was announced as the athletic director for the University of Pittsburgh in March 2017 following the departure of Scott Barnes and was relieved of her duties on September 9, 2024.

+In July 2025, Lyke was hired by Syracuse Athletics in an advisory role in conjunction with director of athletics John Wildhack and Chancellor Kent Syverud.